-In the past, I reviewed an amazing indie horror game called Inside.
+In the past, I played an amazing indie horror game called Inside.
 Before this game blessed us with its eerie presence, Playdead released another game you may have heard of by the name of Limbo.
 Limbo seemed to be a big deal at the time, though after watching a brief playthrough of the first chunk of the game online, I ended up losing interest.
 When the game went on sale, I decided I would give it another chance to live up to the hype.

 Limbo has a very interesting, monochrome art style.
 There’s a certain “low quality” to it that makes you almost feel like you’re watching it on an old TV.
 Though the game has no color besides black and grey, it only adds to the creepy atmosphere, and there’s enough contrast that the simple graphics don’t make it difficult to know what’s going on or what to do.
 Like Inside, this is a side-scrolling, puzzle platformer, and your character controls in much the same way, running and jumping and interacting with objects.
 While the presentation is unique and thoroughly eerie, I don’t feel like the rest of Limbo was as successful as its successor.